RiceC-at-MasonHS/SB29-guard-chrome-Mason/requirements/technical-plan.md

 # Technical Plan: "SB29-guard-chrome"
 This document outlines the technical implementation details, feature set, and rollout strategy for the SB29 Guard Chrome Extension.
 For a high-level overview of the project's mission and goals, please see the main [README.md](../README.md).

-## 🛣️ Phased Rollout Plan
-We will develop this project in two distinct phases to prioritize a fast, secure initial deployment followed by a more robust, long-term architecture.

-### Version 1.0: Initial Private Release
-For the initial rollout within our district's managed Google Workspace, we will use a direct-to-API architecture.

-- **How it Works:** The extension will fetch data directly from the Supabase API.
-The required API key will be included in the packaged extension code.
-Ideally this is a dedicated, read-only API Key that does not allow users to muddle with the data.

-- **API Key Security:** To keep the key out of the public GitHub repository, it will be handled via a build-time injection.
-The key will be stored in a local, git-ignored file (e.g., `config.js`).
-A simple build script will read this key and insert it into the final JavaScript file before the extension is packaged for upload.
-This is a safe and acceptable tradeoff for a private, force-installed extension.
-Doubly so if the API Key is guarded to be read-only.

-### Version 2.0: Enhanced Security & Scalability -- Optional Advancement
-For long-term stability and security, we will introduce a secure proxy model.

-- **How it Works:** The extension will call a trusted intermediary endpoint hosted by the school.
-This proxy will be the only service that holds the Supabase API key.
-It will also be able to minimize the data that is transmitted to end-users devices.

-- **Technology:** The proxy will be a lightweight, high-performance binary (written in Go) hosted on a school subdomain.
-This completely decouples the extension from the secret key, making the system more robust and scalable.

-- **Centralized Configuration:** The proxy will not only serve DPA data but also provide configuration details, such as the base URL for the "View Full Details" link in the popup.
-This allows us to update key settings centrally without having to republish the extension.
+## 🏛️ Architecture: Hybrid Authentication Model
+To ensure a secure and seamless experience for our teacher-only user base, we will use a hybrid authentication and authorization model.
+This approach uses native Chrome APIs for user authentication and a secret API key for application authorization, providing layered security without the need for a custom proxy service.

+- **User Authentication:** The extension will use the `chrome.identity.getAuthToken()` API to request an OAuth2 token from Google.
+This verifies that the user is an authorized teacher logged into their district Google Workspace account, without the extension ever handling passwords.

+- **Application Authorization:** The extension will make all requests to the Supabase database using a secure, read-only API key.
+To protect this key, it is **not** stored in the public repository.
+Instead, it is injected into the extension's code at build time from a local, git-ignored `config.js` file.

+- **URL Whitelisting for Authentication:** The `chrome.identity` flow requires a one-time configuration in Supabase to add the extension's unique redirect URL to the approved list.
+This ensures that only the official Chrome Extension can initiate the user authentication flow.
+The URL format is `https://<EXTENSION_ID>.chromiumapp.org`.

+### The "Store-First" Workflow
+To ensure a stable and predictable Extension ID for whitelisting, we will follow the "Store-First" workflow:
+1.  **Reserve the ID:** An initial version of the extension is uploaded to the Chrome Web Store Developer Dashboard to reserve a permanent, fixed ID.
+2.  **Whitelist the ID:** This permanent ID is used to construct the redirect URL (`https://<ID>.chromiumapp.org`), which is then added to the Supabase URL Configuration.
+3.  **Test & Deploy:** All subsequent release builds (`release.zip`) must be uploaded to the Web Store as a draft or test release.
+Sideloading the extension will generate a random, temporary ID that will not be recognized by Supabase, causing the user authentication to fail.

-## ✅ Feature Set: MVP (Version 1.0)
+## ✅ Feature Set
-Our first launch-ready version must do the following:
+Our launch-ready version must do the following:

-- **Direct API Fetch:** The background script must successfully fetch and parse data from the Supabase API endpoint.
+- **Authenticated API Fetch:** The background script must successfully authenticate the user via `chrome.identity` and then fetch data from the Supabase API endpoint using the injected API key.

 - **Background URL Monitoring:** The `background.js` script must successfully listen for tab updates and extract the hostname from the current URL.